jamesquinlan/dsc-techstack/topics/chmod.md

 chmod 750 filename.
 ```

-5. Again, Use the `ls -l` command to verify that the permissions have been set correctly.
+5. Again, use the `ls -l` command to verify that the permissions have been set correctly.